Just a few weeks ago I have been thinking about, what I am doing with my ageing MacBook Air with an M1 chip.

 Everybody is writing down about the latest Apple TV 4K 2022 model as a perfect premium box for streaming movies.
 Due to the upgraded main chip and (already) wide support for controllers, everybody is forgetting that this is quite a decent gaming box as well.

 I purchased my Apple TV 4K (2021) with the idea, to get back to playing games on a big screen.
-I don’t have time for investing in game consoles anymore and, for occasional playing, Apple TV as a game console would be a good alternative.
+I don’t have time to invest in game consoles anymore and, for occasional playing, Apple TV as a game console would be a good alternative.